CindyKiran/todo-eleven/README.md

 # How to use it: User Manual
 ## See all created task list
-That is the main page: localhost:4200.
+The list of all created tasks can be found at the main page: localhost:4200.
 ## Create new task
 * On the left side of the webpage you see the button "+ New Task", click on it and it will bring you to a online form
 * In order to submit successfully, you must fill all the fields in